libbyshoop/comm-avoiding-cuts-cc/README.md

 If you do not have pip3, install it with ```sudo apt-get install python3-pip``` Install NetworkX with ```pip3 install networkx```

+Having an NFS mounted file system is also absolutely necessary.
+Once this is set up, and all the above has been completed, go ahead and clone this repository and place the files on the NFS mounted file system.

 ## Necessary Changes We Made to the Original Code:
+The following describes changes we made to the original code that were absolutely necessary on our system for the code to compile.
+If working with code cloned from our repository, note that these changes have already been completed.

 Comment out or remove #include <immintrin.h> and #include <x86intrin.h> from comm-avoiding-cuts-cc/src/karger-stein/co_mincut_base_case.hpp and from karger-stein/bulk_union_find.cpp.

 Note: These lines caused compile errors when we built the code on our cluster due to system differences.